Analysis | How Do We Cover Iran Better in the News? Include More Iranians

 A History of Leaving Out Voices of Color

 This is not a new problem for U.S. newsrooms.
-Though representation for people of color has been something of a hotly debated topic over the past decade in newspapers and digital outlets, there historically has been – and continues to be – issues with poor representation of diverse communities in American media.
+Though representation for people of color has been something of a hotly debated topic over the past decade in newspapers and digital outlets, there historically has been—and continues to be—issues with poor representation of diverse communities in American media.

 The Kerner Commission, established by President Johnson to look at race problems in America, was one of the first to point out the problems in coverage and said in its 1968 report that the media had failed to report accurately the plight of Black Americans and their conditions.